cherali/headless-custom-datepicker/README.md

 - name and numberOfDays are required
 - the name used to be shown at the top of the picker

-* why is it a function? to support leap year year on some calendars like Jalali
+* why is it a function? to support leap year year

 `dateFormatter?: (date: DateFormat) => date` \
 used to convert dates for localization.